 Answer: Moria

-- What 19th-century psychologist, whose brother wrote “The Ambassadors”, founded a psychological practice of viewing things based on their practical use and success, known as pragmatism?
+44. What 19th-century psychologist, whose brother wrote “The Ambassadors,” founded a psychological practice known as pragmatism, which views things based on their practical use and success?

 Answer: William James

-- In his 1943 paper “A Theory of Human Motivation”, Abraham Maslow theorized a hierarchy of human needs, with each need built upon fulfilling the last.
-This hierarchy was visually presented in what shape, also the only surviving Wonder of the Ancient World?
+45. In his 1943 paper “A Theory Of Human Motivation,” Abraham Maslow theorized a hierarchy of human needs, with each need built upon fulfilling the last.
+This hierarchy was visually presented in what shape?

 Answer: Pyramid

-- Depression occurring directly after childbirth is given what name, referring to the 6–8-week period immediately after pregnancy?
+46. Depression occurring directly after a person has given birth is given what name, referring to the 6-8 week period immediately after childbirth?

-- What psychologist, one of the major originators of client-centered therapy, is noted for his person-centered approach?
-His books focused on helping people, with titles such as “On Becoming an Effective Teacher” and “On Becoming a Person.”
+47. What psychologist, one of the major originators of client-centered therapy, is noted for his person-centered approach?
+His books focused on helping people, with titles such as “On Becoming An Effective Teacher” and “On Becoming A Person.”

 Answer: Carl Rogers

-- What 20th-century female psychologist with a “C” name challenged sexism in books such as “The Myth of Women’s Masochism”, and criticized the value of psychological labelling and how it helped patients in “They Say You’re Crazy?”
+48. What 20th-century female psychologist with a “C” name challenged sexism in her books such as “The Myth Of Women’s Masochism,” and criticized the value of psychological labelling and how it helped patients in “They Say You’re Crazy?”

 Answer: Paula Caplan

-- What late 19th and early 20th century Russian psychologist famously proved that responses could be conditioned by association, such as a dog drooling at the sound of the bell that rang before it was fed?
+49. What late 19th- and early 20th-century Russian psychologist famously proved that responses could be conditioned by association, such as a dog drooling at the sound of the bell that rang before the animal was fed?
 His “P” name has become vernacular for someone reacting to a seemingly neutral thing.

 Answer: Ivan Pavlov

-- Up to their fifth edition and still shorter than "War and Peace," is the American Psychiatric Association's "DSM-5."
-What quantitative things do the D and S stand for?
+50. Up to its fifth edition and still shorter than "War and Peace:” that's the American Psychiatric Association's "DSM-5."
+What quantitative things do the “D” and “S” stand for?

 Answer: Diagnostic and Statistical